boilermanc/sproutify-classrooms/README.md

 -   **Pest Management:** Keep a running log of pest observations and the actions taken to resolve them.
 -   **Photo Gallery:** Upload photos for each tower to visually document its growth over time.
 Students can be credited for their photos.
 -   **Comprehensive History:** A centralized view of all historical data for a tower, including vitals, harvests, waste, and pest logs.
--   **Classroom & Student Management:** Create classrooms and generate unique join codes for students.
+-   **Classroom & Student Management:** Create classrooms and manage student rosters with teacher-controlled access.
--   **Kiosk Mode:** A simple, secure interface for students to join a class on a shared device using a join code.
+-   **Kiosk Mode:** Students log in with their name and classroom PIN for secure, teacher-controlled access.
+-   **Student Activity Tracking:** Monitor which students have participated and track their engagement over time.
 -   **Gamified Leaderboard:** Compare your class's harvest totals (by weight and plant count) against fictional district and state leaders to encourage engagement.
 -   **Teacher Profiles:** Manage personal and school information, including profile avatars and school logos.